 - Sigmoidoscopy.
 A thin, lighted tube is inserted through the anus and rectum and into the lower part of the colon to look for fecal impaction and abnormal areas.

-The main treatment for bowel impaction may be to soften the stool with an enema so it can be removed or passed out of the body.
-If the bowel is palpable, your physician may be able to manually disimpact the stool.
+The first treatment for bowel impaction may be to soften the stool with an enema so it can be removed or passed out of the body.
+In most cases, your physician may be able to manually disimpact the stool.
 This process, according to an article in Clinics in Colon and Rectal Surgery, involves inserting a lubricated, gloved index finger in the rectum to gently soften and break up the stool.
 The physician’s finger, bent slightly, can then remove and extract the stool.
 This process is repeated until the rectum is cleared of any stool impaction.

 When receiving an enema, patients are placed in the Sims’ position and the enema is passed through a rubber catheter into the patient’s anus.
 The pressure and volume of enema administration is determined by the size of the patient and how impacted the stool is in the body.
 After the enema is administered, patients usually wait a few minutes for the solution to mix and soften the stool.
 A massage of the lower abdomen can help the process until the patient voluntarily releases the impacted stool and solution.
 The process can be repeated until the symptoms are clear.
 Too many enemas, however, can damage your intestine.

 The best way to avoid impacted bowel issues is to make sure you don’t become constipated, taking these steps:

 - Drink plenty of liquids daily to reduce your risk of dehydration.

 - Consume more high-fiber foods (such as whole-wheat bread, oats, and vegetables) to promote regular bowel movements.